Skip to content

 ignore inventory amount <totalAmount>

-Ignore the scan if the container with player inventory combined contains less than the given amount of the scanned item type.
+Ignore the scan if the container with player inventory combined contains less than the given amount of matching items.

 Example: If I hold 5x diamonds and I open a chest with 10x diamonds, together the container + my inventory hold 15x diamonds.
 If you want the scan to match when there is a total of 50x diamonds, you set the totalAmount to 50.